10 Simple Ways to Improve Sales Performance in Stores

 3. Be Generous with Your Return Policy

 A generous return policy can create customer goodwill and build trust in your brand.
-Not only does this increase loyalty, but can also encourage more sales, even while some questionable items might be returned.
+Not only does this increase loyalty, but it can also encourage more sales, even while some questionable items might be returned.
 Notice that many shoppers ask, “What is your return policy?”
 They simply won't purchase if it is narrow or store credit only.
 Customers buy when they feel confident that they can return the merchandise.

 4. Add QR Codes to Your Front Windows